dendrograms/astrodendro/docs/algorithm.rst

 If our data is noisy, we also want to avoid including local maxima that - while above the minimum absolute value specified above - are simply due to the noise, so we can also define a minimum height required for a structure to be retained.
-This is the ``min_delta`` parameter in :meth:`~astrodendro.Dendrogram.compute`.
+This is the ``min_delta`` parameter in :meth:`~astrodendro.dendrogram.Dendrogram.compute`.
 We show the value corresponding to the current value being considered plus this minimum height:

 .. image:: algorithm/small_delta_step1.png
    :align: center